 The approach is flown as normal with the attitude selected to maintain the higher approach or threshold speed and trimmed.
 Only small adjustments in power should be required to control the rate of descent.

 As always, if attitude or power is altered some adjustment to the other component will be required to maintain the desired performance.

 Power + Attitude = Performance

 Because the aeroplane is already in a higher nose attitude than normal with a lower rate of descent than normal, the round-out is less pronounced and only a slight hold-off is used.
 The aeroplane is then allowed to sink in a slightly nose-high attitude to prevent the nosewheel taking the landing loads.
 The nosewheel is then lowered and brakes applied as required, aft elevator is used to keep the weight off the nosewheel.

-As the student is familiar with holding off for the normal fully flared landing, resisting an over-flaring action and allowing the aeroplane to sink onto the runway may take some practise.
+As the student is familiar with holding off for the normal fully flared landing, resisting an over-flaring action and allowing the aeroplane to sink onto the runway may take some practice.

 By this point the student should be able to do all of the radio work for the flight, with minimal input from you.

 As discussed at the end of the last lesson the student will do their own take-off safety brief.

 Start with a normal take-off and simulate flap failure on the base turn of the first circuit, by saying "assume you now have a flap failure".